// PROFILE

 Background

-I am a systems builder, technical program manager, and operations-focused problem solver.
+I am a technical product and program manager, systems builder, and operations-focused problem solver.

 My background spans: